helloworldxdwastaken/AKARI/README.md

 Upgrade pip

 powershell
-Copy code
-pip install --upgrade pip
+`pip install --upgrade pip`

 Install Required Packages
 powershell
-Copy code
-pip install spotipy speechrecognition pyaudio inquirer pynput cryptography readchar Handling pyaudio Installation on Windows:
+`pip install spotipy speechrecognition pyaudio inquirer pynput cryptography readchar`

+Handling pyaudio Installation on Windows:
 If you encounter issues installing pyaudio via pip, follow these steps:

-Download the Appropriate Wheel File:
+1- Download the Appropriate Wheel File:

 Visit Unofficial Windows Binaries for Python Extension Packages and download the .whl file matching your Python version and system architecture (e.g., PyAudio‑0.2.13‑cp310‑cp310‑win_amd64.whl for Python 3.10, 64-bit).

 Install the Wheel File:

 powershell

-Copy code
-pip install path\to\PyAudio‑0.2.13‑cp310‑cp310‑win_amd64.whl
+`pip install path\to\PyAudio‑0.2.13‑cp310‑cp310‑win_amd64.whl`

 Replace path\to\ with the actual path where you downloaded the wheel file.

 Building the Executable
 With all dependencies installed, you can now build the standalone executable using PyInstaller.

-Ensure You Are in the Project Root Directory
+Ensure You Are in the Project Root Directory powershell

-powershell

 `cd C:\Users\Tokyo\Downloads\AKARI-main\AKARI-main\`

-Clean Previous Builds (Optional but Recommended) Remove any existing build, dist folders and akari.spec file to avoid conflicts.
+Clean Previous Builds (Optional but Recommended) Remove any existing build, dist folders and akari.spec file to avoid conflicts. powershell

-powershell
 Copy code
 `Remove-Item -Recurse -Force .\build